Catherine Wu, the woman at centre of CDL boardroom legal wrangle, resigns as adviser to group subsidiary

 He also said CDL’s share price has "persistently lagged" behind its peers since his son took the helm in 2018, and that it dropped even further due to the recent breaches of the relevant regulations by the CEO and his team of directors.

-"The first step in addressing these challenges should be to strengthen the corporate governance framework in a way that aligns with shareholders' long-term interests," he said.
+"The first step in addressing these challenges should be to strengthen the corporate governance framework in a way that aligns with shareholders' long-term interests," Kwek Leng Beng said.

 "Our utmost focus on CDL’s core businesses is critical and essential for regaining a stable path of profitability.
 I am convinced that such an approach will surely restore investor confidence and enhance shareholder value over time."